 How long does it take to replace an AC unit?

 A straightforward swap takes 4–8 hours.
-Adding duct repairs, electrical upgrades, or a new pad can extend the job to a full day.
+Adding duct repairs, electrical upgrades or a new pad can extend the job to a full day.

 How much should a high-efficiency AC cost?

-A 16–18 SEER2 system adds $800–$1,500 to the base price but can cut summer energy bills by up to 30 percent.
+A 16–18 SEER2 unit adds $800–$1,500 to the base price but can cut summer energy bills by up to 30 percent.

 What is the square-foot coverage of a 3.5-ton AC?

-A 3.5-ton (42,000 BTU) unit typically cools 1,800–2,100 sq ft, depending on insulation, window area, and ceiling height.
+A 3.5-ton (42,000 BTU) unit cools 1,800–2,100 sq ft, depending on insulation, window area and ceiling height.

 How do I make my new AC last longer?